Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 This coupling represents a major difficulty that we overcome proving that the charge is small.
 Even then however, the absorption of the interaction term requires great care.
 This is essentially due to the presence of a non-decaying quantity, the charge $Q$, that is not present for the uncharged problem or on Minkowski, c.f.\ sections \ref{chargedprevious}, \ref{uncharged} and to the criticality of the equations, c.f.\ section \ref{chargedprevious} and the introduction.

 \begin{rmk}

 Following the conjecture of \cite{HodPiran1}, one expects that outside spherical symmetry, the spherically symmetric mode dominates the late time behaviour like in the uncharged case, c.f.\ Remark \ref{conjectureSS}.
 One can hope that some of the main ideas of the present paper can be adapted to the case where no symmetry assumption is made.
-In particular --- as it can be seen in the statement of Theorem \ref{decaytheorem}--- the decay of the energy is \textbf{totally independent} of point-wise bounds which do not propagate easily without any symmetry assumption. \end{rmk}
+In particular, as it can be seen in the statement of Theorem \ref{decaytheorem}, the decay of the energy is \textbf{completely independent} of point-wise bounds which do not propagate easily without any symmetry assumption. \end{rmk}

-\begin{rmk} One of the novelty of the present work is the expression of the decay rate in terms of $q_0e$.
+\begin{rmk} One of the novelty of the present work is to give an asymptotic expansion of the decay rate in terms of $q_0e$, as $e \rightarrow 0$, c.f.\ the Taylor expansion \eqref{Taylorp}.
 This was not present in previous work \cite{Bieri}, \cite{LindbladKG}, \cite{ShiwuKG} precisely because on Minkowski space-time $e=0$ so the long time effect of the charge is not as determinant. \end{rmk}

 \begin{rmk} It should be noted that everything said in the present paper also works for the case of a spherically symmetric charged scalar field on a Schwarzschild black hole, i.e.\ when $\rho=0$. \end{rmk}